Greetings, friends, from Charles and Julie Woodrow!

 In March we requested a pre-inspection of the hospital by the local department of health.
 The inspector had some astute observations to make that will require re-configuring a couple of important sectors, but was still pleased with all that he saw.
 He said our hospital will be the largest and nicest privately owned facility in the province and was convinced that everyone who could would soon be seeking to have his operation at Grace Evangelical Hospital.
 Unaware that we are a charity hospital, he said we were poised to make a fortune from our facility.

-To free me up from the many administrative responsibilities that now consume all of my time, the Lord has provided Hannah Malone who arrived this January to begin what we all hope will be a life-time of service alongside Julie and me.
+To free me up from the many administrative responsibilities that now consume all of my time, the Lord has provided an administrative assistant who arrived this January to begin what we all hope will be a life-time of service alongside Julie and me.
 We pray that she will be the provision, or at least part of it, that we desperately need to enable the medical evangelistic work to resume soon with me as the lone physician.

 Even before the hospital opens, Aquiles Junior will inaugurate the dental clinic which should be ready to function in another month.
 Aquiles is a lifelong member of our church, one of our best preachers, and a dentist.
 He is the son of Arnaldo, well known to readers of our newsletters as the first fruit of our evangelistic ministry 27 years ago, a founding member of the church, and one of its leaders from the beginning.